-Josina Guess grew up in Washington, D.C., and lives on a farm in Georgia with her husband, their children, and several animals.
-She is managing editor for The Bitter Southerner.
+Josina Guess lives on a small farm in Georgia with her husband, their children, and several animals.
+She is a senior writer for The Bitter Southerner and a student in the Narrative Nonfiction MFA program at the University of Georgia Grady College of Journalism and Mass Communication.
 Read more of her work at JosinaGuess.com.

 Posts By This Author